Polyethylene terephthalate: Bottle processing equipment

 There are two basic molding methods for PET bottles, one-step and two-step.
 In two-step molding, two separate machines are used.
 The first machine injection molds the preform, which resembles a test tube, with the bottle-cap threads already molded into place.
 The body of the tube is significantly thicker, as it will be inflated into its final shape in the second step using stretch blow molding.

 In the second step, the preforms are heated rapidly and then inflated against a two-part mold to form them into the final shape of the bottle.
 Preforms (uninflated bottles) are now also used as robust and unique containers themselves; besides novelty candy, some Red Cross chapters distribute them as part of the Vial of Life program to homeowners to store medical history for emergency responders.
 The two-step process lends itself to third party production remote from the user site.
 The preforms can be transported and stored by the thousand in a much smaller space than would finished containers, for the second stage to be carried out on the user site on a 'just in time' basis.
 In one-step machines, the entire process from raw material to finished container is conducted within one machine, making it especially suitable for molding non-standard shapes (custom molding), including jars, flat oval, flask shapes, etc. Its greatest merit is the reduction in space, product handling and energy, and far higher visual quality than can be achieved by the two-step system.

 Degradation

 PET is subject to degradation during processing.
 If the moisture level is too high, hydrolysis will reduce the molecular weight by chain scission, resulting in brittleness.
-If the residence time and/or melt temperature (temperature at melting) are too high, then thermal degradation or thermooxidative degradation will occur resulting in discoloration and reduced molecular weight, as well as the formation of acetaldehyde, and the formation "gel" or "fish-eye" formations through cross-linking.
+If the residence time and/or melt temperature (temperature at melting) are too high, then thermal degradation or thermooxidative degradation will occur resulting in discoloration and lowered molecular weight, as well as the formation of acetaldehyde, and the formation "gel" or "fish-eye" formations through cross-linking.
 Mitigation measures include copolymerisation with other monomers like CHDM or isophthalic acid, which lower the melting point and thus the melt temperature of the resin, as well as the addition of polymer stabilisers such as phosphites.